DavidPetrasek/ChatBundle/README.md

-BUNDLE WORKS, BUT IT'S STILL IN DEVELOPMENT (SEE ISSUES)
+BUNDLE WORKS, BUT IT'S STILL UNDER DEVELOPMENT (SEE ISSUES)
 ================
 ## How to test
 - You might need to fork this repo before and then swap the url bellow